JW-Flo/JW-Site/atlasit/orchestrator/README.md

   tenants, override the connector resources with production credentials while retaining the same workflow definition.

+### Transitioning from Simulation to Production

+1. **Register production credentials** – Supply real OAuth/OIDC or API key configs through `AuthenticationManager.registerAuth` (or the exported helper in `src/services/authManager.ts`).
+Secrets should come from your vault/KV and be injected at runtime, not hard-coded.
+2. **Override workflow resources** – Pass a `connectorResources` map when instantiating `OktaStyleWorkflowEngine` (or update the workflow definition per tenant) so aliases like `jira` or `confluence` resolve to the production connector id and metadata instead of the simulated defaults.
+3. **Disable simulation fallback** – Skip `registerSimulatedConnectorAuth` wherever real connectors are available, or guard the call behind a feature flag so only sandbox tenants see simulated auth profiles.
+4. **Validate and update UI messaging** – Run the Vitest suite plus any smoke tests after wiring live credentials, then adjust marketplace copy to reflect the production state once verification is complete.

 ## Error Handling

 The service uses consistent error codes: